rapidsai/raft/docs/source/cuda_cpp.rst

 CUDA/C++ API
 ============

-RAFT is header-only but provides optional shared libraries to speed up compile times for larger projects.
+RAFT is a header-only C++ with optional shared libraries that can speed up compile times for larger projects.

 .. _api: